daviddewhurst/daviddewhurst.github.io/index.md

 #### Personal statistics

 Husband.
-PhD candidate at [uvm](http://vermontcomplexsystems.org/).
+Father.
+Lead data scientist at [MassMutual](https://datascience.massmutual.com/).
+ Affiliate research scientist at [Vermont Complex Systems Center](https://vermontcomplexsystems.org/).
 Former [trombonist](http://www.frankwitheyscholarshipfund.org/?page_id=10), for what it is worth.

 Here is a photo of me.
 It is five years old but I have not changed much.